qgis/QGIS-Enhancement-Proposals/qep-344-copy-move-rotate-annotation-layers.md

 - **Multi-selection**: Use `QgsRubberBand` to support group selection of annotation items.

-- Extend the `QgsAnnotation` serialization logic to store rotation values in the project file.
+- Extend the `QgsAnnotationItem` serialization logic to store rotation values in the project file.

 ## Deliverables